technusm1/kiwings/README.md

 ![Build status](https://github.com/mkathuri/kiwings/actions/workflows/main.yml/badge.svg)

 ## Introduction
 KiWings is a lightweight Kiwix alternative for macOS.
-Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc.
+Kiwix is an open-source tool that allows you to read offline copies of fantastic content like Wikipedia (its a 80GB download), TED Talks etc. Originally, I started working on this tool to learn UI development on macOS, an endeavor that continues to this day.
+But this tool has now become a full-fledged project itself.

-Under the hood, this tool is a front-end for `kiwix-serve` that is designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server, but as of writing this, is not directly released as macOS binary, though compilation is supported.
+Under the hood, this tool is a front-end for `kiwix-serve` designed for macOS 11.3 and later. `kiwix-serve` is a tool designed by Kiwix team, which can work as a standalone content server, but as of writing this, is not directly released as macOS binary, though compilation is supported.

-**🔥WARNING: THIS TOOL IS NOT TESTED FOR GENERAL USE.
-Bugs and shortcomings are unfortunately commonplace in software, especially this tool, which is very much a work in progress.
+**🔥WARNING: Bugs and shortcomings are unfortunately commonplace in software.
 On my part, I'm releasing the tool as a sandboxed app (meaning macOS will restrict its capabilities to do any damage), but this tool is RELEASED AS IS, WITH NO WARRANTY - IMPLIED OR OTHERWISE.**

 ## Features
 - Sandboxed.
 Less chances of damaging your computer.
 More peace of mind.
 - Menu bar app that's available when you need it.
 - Automatically detects different installed browsers on your machine, and allows you to conveniently access your content library from any of them (see screenshots).
-- Open-source: It is and always will be.
+- Open-source

 ## Screenshots
 Default startup                            |  Kiwix Running